Ministry of Internal and Foreign Trade (Serbia): History

 The Ministry was established on 11 February 1991.
-From 2011 to 2012, it was merged within the Ministry of Agriculture, Trade, Forestry, and Water Economy.
+From 2011 to 2012, it was merged into the Ministry of Agriculture, Trade, Forestry, and Water Economy.
 The Ministry was reestablished in 2012, under name Ministry of Internal and Foreign Trade, Telecommunications, and Information Society.
 It took some of the jurisdictions of the Ministry of Culture, Information, and Informational Society, which were previously under the abolished Ministry of Telecommunications and Information Society.

-Sectors

-There are several sectors operating within the Ministry:
+Organization

+The ministry is organized into following departments: